 Broadcom holds an earnings premium of 30x.
 Micron is valued at a cycle that can be in its turn.
-We simulate each of them using our valuation model to determine which stock market is not right.
+We simulate each of them using our valuation model to determine which stock is mispriced.

 Micron is also as overextended as Broadcom, and both the stocks are not cheap.
 In the most likely scenario of 5% long-term growth, Micron has an intrinsic value of $158.71 per share versus $285.41 (current market price), and Broadcom has an intrinsic value of $125.62 versus $346.10 (current market price).
 It implies that both are trading at a significant premium to base-case value.
 Neither of the companies are being priced well in its market and both must sustain high future growth to justify their current market prices.